flag0010/GOOGA/README.md

 `TERMINATION = 100 #if the most fit line doesn't change for 100 generation, end the run`

-`NCPUs = 16 #number of cpus to run on.
-Remember that after the 1st generation you will have POP_SIZE - ELITE novel indv`
+`NCPUs = 16 #number of cpus to run on.`

-          `#since we save past results, on a machine with 10 CPUs, if ELITE=2, you may want to do a popsize of 12, because that will max out all 10 CPUs after Gen 1 `

 NCPUs should be set according to your computer.
 I was running on a 16 core machine, hence the settings.
-It usually makes sense to set the genetic algorithm population size (POP_SIZE) to be slightly larger than the number of cores.
-Specifically it should be set to NCPUs + ELITE.

 And ELITE designates the number of contigs orders (in a genet. alg. they are called individuals) to be carried over to the next generation.
 I've had good luck setting this between about 2-4.

+Remember that after the 1st generation you will have POP_SIZE - ELITE novel indv since we save past results, on a machine with 10 CPUs, if ELITE=2, you may want to do a popsize of 12, because that will max out all 10 CPUs after Gen 1

 You can also control how long the genet. alg. runs, using both NGEN and TERMINATION.
 NGEN simply sets a max number of generations for the genetic algorithm, whereas TERMINATION allows you to tell the genetic algorithm to stop after a specified number of generations where the best scaffold order (individual) has not be improved upon.
 For example, if NGEN is set to 500 and TERMINATION is set to 200, the genetic algorithm will stop at 500 generations total or 200 gen without improvement, whichever comes first.